mattabullock/Baseball-GDT-Bot/README.md

 #### Descriptions of Settings

+* `USER_AGENT` - user agent string to identify your bot to the Reddit API

 * `BOT_TIME_ZONE` - time zone of the computer running the bot, uncomment the line that you want to use

 * `TIME_ZONE` - time zone of the team. uncomment the line that you want to use